shelleywong/CSCI211-Course-Materials/Programs/program02.md

 Allow the user to specify up to 100 videos.
 If more than 100 videos are specified, print the message "Too many videos, giving up." with a newline (`endl`) to standard error (using `cerr`) and terminate the program.<br>

 > Note: 100 is the maximum size of the array.
-You can statically allocate the array.
+Since you know the maximum size, you can statically allocate the array.

+> Note: use a C-style array.
+Do not use a standard template library container.
+You will get opportunities to use other types of containers in future programs, but C-style arrays are a powerful tool and it is beneficial for you to understand how to work with them.

+> Note: `cerr` is the standard output stream for errors.
+You can use it in the same way that you would use `cout`.

 Return an exit status of `0` if there are no errors, or `1` if there is an error (exit status is the value returned from `main()`).<br>

-Use an array of pointers to videos (`Video *`) to store the videos.
+Use an array of pointers to videos (`Video*`) to store the videos.
 Use dynamic memory to create a `new Video` object for each description read.<br>

-> Note: use the C++ `new` operator to dynamically allocate memory
+> Note: use the C++ `new` operator to dynamically allocate memory.
+At the end of the program, use the C++ `delete` operator to release any memory that was dynamically allocated.

-> Note: use a C-style array.
-Do not use a standard template library container

 The first thing in the input must be the sorting criteria (on its own line).
 The valid strings are "rating", "length", and "title."<br>